apstndb/spanner-mycli/README.md

 ## Transaction Tags and Request Tags

-In a read-write transaction, you can add a tag following `BEGIN RW TAG <tag>`. spanner-cli adds the tag set in `BEGIN RW TAG` as a transaction tag.
+In a read-write transaction, you can add a tag following `BEGIN RW TAG <tag>`. spanner-mycli adds the tag set in `BEGIN RW TAG` as a transaction tag.
 The tag will also be used as request tags within the transaction.

 ```